4intelligence/pyfaas/README.md

   - **exclusions**: restrictions on features that should not be in the same model;

   - **golden_variables**: features that must be included in, at least, one model (separate or together).

+  - **fill_forecast**: if TRUE, it enables forecasting explanatory variables in order to avoid NAs in future values;

+  - **cv_summary**: determines whether "mean" ou "median" will be used to calculate the summary statistic of the accuracy measure over the CV windows.
 <br>

 The critical input we expect from users is the CV settings (n\_steps and